 It is important to host the webinar based on the time zones of your participants.
 Hence, the first step is to study the participants and their geolocation before running a webinar.
 Here are some pointers you should keep at the back of your head when planning to schedule your webinar:

-- Choose the right day of the week and the right time of the day as per the audience time zones.
+- Choose the right day of the week and the right time of the day as per the audience’s time zones.

-- Based on research, the the midday or afternoons of Tuesdays, Wednesdays and Thursdays are the most popular times to organize meetings.
+- Based on research, the midday or afternoons of Tuesdays, Wednesdays, and Thursdays are the most popular times to organize meetings.

 Ensure that you have a backup plan in case you might need technical fixes.
 Your webinar is a platform to show your passion.
 The right preparation before the webinar and effective promotion and feedback from the participants after the webinar should be done for a dream webinar that helps to generate astounding leads for your business.